 - Find the Video Delay filter and click on it in order to apply it to the video source.

 - To enter the amount of delayed frames your video source needs click on the action gear button next to the Video Delay filter.
 A configuration sheet will popup showing the delayed frames.

 - Enter the meassured amount of delayed frames and close the popup.

-You may want to do your Audio Video Sync test again to make sure that the audio and video is in sync now.
+You may want to do your Video Sync test again to make sure that both video sources are in sync now.